vegetarian recipes site header

 Ingredients to make 1 cup coffe decoction (to make 2-3 cups coffee with milk)

-• Coffee powder - 2 tbsp
+• Coffee powder - 2 -4 tbsp according to how strong you want your decoction

 • Water - 1 cup